Who We Are

-BART Charter Public School (BART) prepares students for college by promoting mastery of academic skills and content with a strong foundation in arts and technology.
+Berkshire Arts and Technology (BART) Charter Public School prepares students for college by promoting mastery of academic skills and content with a strong foundation in arts and technology.
 The school provides middle and high school students in Berkshire County with an educational community that regards everyone, including teachers and parents, as lifelong learners.

 "Excellence is a habit."
 Aristotle

 This quote goes to the core of what BART believes: every child can excel and go to college.
 Our purpose is to facilitate excellence and achievement through effort in a supportive and vibrant academic environment.
 We instill children with the lifelong habits of working hard, cultivating their skills, and earning their success every step of the way.

 Founded in 2004 as a school designed to meet the needs of a new economy, BART’s history is one of not accepting the status quo.
 It is one of tenacity and effort triumphing over disadvantages or demographics.
 It is an American story: Abe Lincoln’s story… Adams-born Susan B. Anthony’s story… and the story behind every BART student’s success.

 BART has also been recognized and featured by The National Center on Time & Learning in Advancing Arts Education Through an Expanded School Day.
 The NCTL supports national, state and local initiatives that add more school time to help children meet the demands of the 21st century and prepare for success in college and career.